Sulfonic acid: Acid catalysts

 Being strong acids, sulfonic acids are also used as catalysts.
 The simplest examples are methanesulfonic acid, CH_{3}SO_{2}OH and p-toluenesulfonic acid, which are regularly used in organic chemistry as acids that are lipophilic (soluble in organic solvents).
 Polymeric sulfonic acids are also useful.
 Dowex resin are sulfonic acid derivatives of polystyrene and is used as catalysts and for ion exchange (water softening).
 Nafion, a fluorinated polymeric sulfonic acid is a component of proton exchange membranes in fuel cells.

 Drugs

-Acamprosate is a sulfonic acid-containing drug use to treat alcohol use disorder.

 Sulfa drugs, a class of antibacterials, are produced from sulfonic acids.

-Sulfonates are the basis of most ion exchange resins used in water softening.

-Lignosulfonates

-In the sulfite process for paper-making, lignin is removed from the lignocellulose by treating wood chips with solutions of sulfite and bisulfite ions.
-These reagents cleave the bonds between the cellulose and lignin components and especially within the lignin itself.
-The lignin is converted to lignosulfonates, useful ionomers, which are soluble and can be separated from the cellulose fibers.

-idealized scheme for lignin depolymerization by the Sulfite process.

 Reactions

-The reactivity of the sulfonic acid group is so extensive that it is difficult to summarize.
+The reactivity of the sulfonic acid group is extensive.
+Many reactions entail conversions first to the sulfonate salt.

 Hydrolysis to phenols

-When treated with strong base, benzenesulfonic acid derivatives convert to phenols.